sveltejs/svelte/site/content/blog/2022-08-01-whats-new-in-svelte-august-2022.md

 authorURL: https://desandoval.net
 ---

-There's lots to cover this month... with big changes are coming to SvelteKit's design before 1.0 can be completed.
+There's a lot to cover this month... big changes are coming to SvelteKit's design before 1.0 can be completed.
 If you haven't already, check out Rich's Discussion, [Fixing `load`, and tightening up SvelteKit's design before 1.0 #5748](https://github.com/sveltejs/kit/discussions/5748).

-There's been lots of great discussion there over the last few days.
-If any of the comments resonate with you, feel free to drop an emoji on them 🤓
+Also, [@dummdidumm](https://github.com/dummdidumm) (Simon H) [has joined Vercel to work on Svelte full-time](https://twitter.com/dummdidumm_/status/1549041206348222464)!
+We're super excited to have another maintainer now dedicated to working on Svelte and SvelteKit.

 Now onto the rest of the updates...

 ## What's new in SvelteKit
 - Dynamically imported styles are now included during SSR ([#5138](https://github.com/sveltejs/kit/pull/5138))
-- Improvements to routes and prop updates to prevent unnecessary rerending ([#5654](https://github.com/sveltejs/kit/pull/5654), [#5671](https://github.com/sveltejs/kit/pull/5671))
+- Improvements to routes and prop updates to prevent unnecessary rerendering ([#5654](https://github.com/sveltejs/kit/pull/5654), [#5671](https://github.com/sveltejs/kit/pull/5671))
 - Lots of improvements to error handling ([#4665](https://github.com/sveltejs/kit/pull/4665), [#5622](https://github.com/sveltejs/kit/pull/5622), [#5619](https://github.com/sveltejs/kit/pull/5619), [#5616](https://github.com/sveltejs/kit/pull/5616))
 - Custom Vite modes are now respected in SSR builds ([#5602](https://github.com/sveltejs/kit/pull/5602))
 - Custom Vite config locations are now supported ([#5705](https://github.com/sveltejs/kit/pull/5705))
+- Private environment variables (aka "secrets") are now much more secure.
+Now if you accidentally import them to client-side code, you'll see an error ([#5663](https://github.com/sveltejs/kit/pull/5663), [Docs](https://kit.svelte.dev/docs/configuration#env))

 **Breaking changes:**
+- `mode`, `prod` and `server` are no longer available in `$app/env` ([#5602](https://github.com/sveltejs/kit/pull/5602))
-- `svelte-kit` CLI commands are now run using the `vite` command and `vite.config.js` is required ([#5332](https://github.com/sveltejs/kit/pull/5332), [Docs](https://kit.svelte.dev/docs/project-structure#project-files-vite-config-js))
+- `svelte-kit` CLI commands are now run using the `vite` command and `vite.config.js` is required.
+This will allow first-class support with other projects in the Vite ecosystem like Vitest and Storybook ([#5332](https://github.com/sveltejs/kit/pull/5332), [Docs](https://kit.svelte.dev/docs/project-structure#project-files-vite-config-js))
-- `mode`, `prod` and `server` in `$app/env` have been replaced with a more consistent set of environment variables ([#5602](https://github.com/sveltejs/kit/pull/5602)/[#5663](https://github.com/sveltejs/kit/pull/5663), [Docs](https://kit.svelte.dev/docs/configuration#env))
 - `endpointExtensions` is now `moduleExtensions` and can be used to filter param matchers ([#5085](https://github.com/sveltejs/kit/pull/5085), [Docs](https://kit.svelte.dev/docs/configuration#moduleextensions))
 - Node 16.9 is now the minimum version for SvelteKit ([#5395](https://github.com/sveltejs/kit/pull/5395))
 - %-encoded filenames are now allowed.
 If you had a `%` in your route, you must now encode it with `%25` ([#5056](https://github.com/sveltejs/kit/pull/5056))